Sourenm/chat-app/README.md

     - Attach images (from file or URL) for multimodal prompts
     - Attach files (`.pdf`, `.csv`) for file-aware chat
   - `Knowledge Base` tab
     - Upload `.pdf`, `.csv`, `.txt`, or `.md` documents
+    - Optional legal mode for PDFs to resolve clause references and relative dates before indexing
     - Build local FAISS indexes from uploads
     - View all existing indexes with their chunk counts
     - Delete an entire index (and its uploaded files) directly from the UI
   - `Diffusion` tab
     - Generate images from text prompts (**text-to-image**)